 At some point, I lost all my interest in photography, and left my SLR.

-Only recently, I thought of returning to picture-taking for a few years.
-Despite all my love for analog, and inclination toward medium and large format, I decided against it, broke some mental constructions and went with a digital SLR.
+In 2010, I thought of returning to a “real” camera.
+Despite all my love for analog, and inclination towards the medium and large formats, I decided against these, broke some mental constructions and went ahead with a digital SLR.

 The raw materials for the next phase of exploration were a Nikon D90, and two lenses – a Nikon 50mm/1.8 prime and a 11-16mm/2.8 lens from Tokina; I eventually moved to a full-frame D800 with a 16-34 f/4 lens.